openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

 ### Signing and Signature Verification Using ECDSA

-Use the ECDSA to sign data and verify the signature.
+Use ECDSA to sign data and verify the signature.

 1. Generate an ECC key.<br>Call **createAsyKeyGenerator()** to create an **AsyKeyGenerator** instance and generate an ECC asymmetric key pair.
 2. Create a **Sign** instance.<br>Call **createSign()** to create a **Sign** instance, initialize the **Sign** instance, and set a private key for signing.